The Haunted Man and the Ghost's Bargain

-The Haunted Man and the Ghost's Bargain, A Fancy for Christmas-Time (better known as The Haunted Man and the Ghost's Bargain or simply as The Haunted Man) is a novella by Charles Dickens first published in 1848.
-It is the fifth and last of Dickens's Christmas novellas.
-The story is more about the spirit of Christmas than about the holiday itself, harking back to the first in the series, A Christmas Carol.
-The tale centres on a Professor Redlaw and those close to him.
+The Haunted Man and the Ghost's Bargain: A Fancy for Christmas-Time is a novella by Charles Dickens first published in 1848.
+It is the last of Dickens's five Christmas novellas, following A Christmas Carol (1843), The Chimes (1844), The Cricket on the Hearth (1845) and The Battle of Life (1846).

+The same year it was published The Haunted Man was adapted for the West End stage when it was performed at the Adelphi Theatre in December 1848, and it received renewed vigour in an 1862 Christmas Eve production which saw the first public demonstration of "Pepper's ghost"—a method of projecting the illusion of a ghost into a theatre (named after its designer John Henry Pepper)—which caused a sensation among those in attendance at the Regent Street theatre in London.

 Plot summary

 The Gift Bestowed

 Redlaw is a teacher of chemistry who often broods over wrongs done him and grief from his past.
-He is attended to by his servants William Swidger; Swidger's 87-year-old father; and Swidger's wife Milly, who serves as cook and who, with the father, helps decorate Redlaw's rooms with holly.
+He is attended to by his servants William Swidger; Swidger's 87-year-old father Philip; and Swidger's wife Milly, who serves as cook and who, with the father, helps decorate Redlaw's rooms with holly.

 He is haunted by a spirit, who is not so much a ghost as Redlaw's phantom twin and is "an awful likeness of himself...with his features, and his bright eyes, and his grizzled hair, and dressed in the gloomy shadow of his dress..."
 This Ghost appears and proposes to Redlaw that he can allow him to "forget the sorrow, wrong, and trouble you have known...to cancel their remembrance..."
 The Ghost also promises that Redlaw will have the power to bestow this same gift on anyone he meets.
 Redlaw is hesitant at first, but finally agrees.

 After the Ghost bestows his gift, a child dressed in rags with no shoes appears in Redlaw's house.
 He seems terrified of Redlaw but becomes his unwilling companion.